Tommaso-Maccaferri/Bachelor-s-projects/README.md

 # Bachelor's Projects Portfolio

-**University of Bologna | Economics, Politics, and Social Sciences** **Technological University of Dublin | Business Administration and Marketing exchange program**
+**University of Bologna | Economics, Politics, and Social Sciences**

+**Technological University of Dublin | Business Administration and Marketing exchange program**

 This repository serves as an archive of the key academic projects, case studies, and research papers completed during my Bachelor's degree.
-It highlihts a peculiar multidisciplinary approach that combined quantitative analysis with strategic management and organizational theory.
+It highlihts the multidisciplinary approach I focused on which combined quantitative analysis with strategic management and organizational theory.

 ---